jameskraus/dark-every-day-calendar/README.md

 I wanted an Every Day Calendar that would dim at night when I completed my goal of going to bed on time.
 As you can imagine, a bright board of glowing lights isn't the best for sleeping.
 Thankfully the Every Day Calendar has a helpful programming port and reference C++ code.
 I added a few tweaks that make the calendar better for use in a bedroom near bedtime.
 Whenever you press a day:

-- The calendar dims the brightness for 8 hours ("Dark Mode")
+- The calendar dims the brightness for 8 hours
-- The calendar only shows the beginning and end of streaks of days ("Streak Mode")
+- The calendar only shows the beginning and end of streaks of days

 The calendar also temporarily shows all the days if you press them while in dark mode.
-To exit both modes early, just tap either of the brightness buttons.
+To exit dark mode early, just tap either of the brightness buttons.

 The rest of the original Readme is below for reference.